Petechia

 A petechia (/pɪˈtiːkiə/; : petechiae) is a small red or purple spot (< 3 mm in diameter) that can appear on the skin, conjunctiva, retina, and mucous membranes which is caused by haemorrhage of capillaries.
 The word is derived from Italian petecchia 'freckle', of obscure origin.
 It refers to one of the three descriptive types of hematoma differentiated by size, the other two being ecchymosis (> 1 cm in diameter) and purpura (3 to 10 mm in diameter).
 The term is typically used in the plural (petechiae), since a single petechia is seldom noticed or significant.

-This condition is most commonly present in a patient that has recently participated in oral sex.
+Petechiae can be caused by a number of infectious or noninfectious conditions, or by physical trauma.
+The presence of petechiae in certain locations, such as the eyes or neck, are sometimes considered forensically significant, such as in cases of suspected strangulation.

 Causes

 Physical trauma

 Petechia of the lower leg in a person with platelets of 3 due to ITP (immune thrombocytopenia).

 The most common cause of petechiae is through physical trauma such as a hard bout of coughing, holding breath, vomiting, or crying, which can result in facial petechiae, especially around the eyes.
 Excessive scratching and friction, especially on thin and poorly circulated parts of the body may also cause petechiae.
 Such instances are generally considered harmless and usually disappear within a few days, but depending on severity and frequency may be indicative of an underlying medical condition.